Corporate Governance

 We believe that compliance means both adhering to laws and regulations as well as ethics and social norms.
 As such, it is vital to promote compliance throughout the Toyota Industries Group under the leadership of top management.

-Toyota Industries has formulated and distributed to executives and all employees the Toyota Industries Corporation Employee Code of Conduct, which serves as conduct guidelines that should be observed by employees.
-It covers such topics as prevention of bribery, corruption and profit sharing, conformance to antitrust laws, respect for human rights, safety and health as well as environmental conservation.
+Toyota Industries has formulated and distributed to executives and all employees the Code of Conduct, which serves as conduct guidelines that should be observed by employees.
+It covers such topics as compliance (prevention of bribery, corruption and conflict of interest, conformance to antitrust laws and others), respect for human rights, safety and health as well as environmental conservation.
 Accordingly, we have been working to instill the Code through group training and other means.
 Consolidated subsidiaries in and outside Japan have formulated their own Code of Conduct appropriate to their respective business lines and corporate cultures and have been implementing Company-wide awareness-raising and educational activities once a year.
-In addition,we have created and disseminated e-learning materials on 49 topics and compliance mini quizzes on 47 topics (as of March 2022) in order to cultivate a deeper understanding of compliance among employees of Toyota Industries and our consolidated subsidiaries in Japan and to create an environment in which employees learn about compliance on their own.

 Example Topics of e-Learning Materials

-Efforts for Prevention of Bribery and Corruption
+Efforts for Prevention of Bribery

-Open this PDF file in a new window.
 Toyota Industries Group Anti-Bribery Policy PDF [220.3KB / 1pages]

-Efforts for Ensuring Compliance with Antitrust Laws and Competition Laws
+Efforts for Ensuring Compliance with Antitrust Laws

 As for antitrust laws, we operate a system to conduct a check and review before and after employees of Toyota Industries contact competitors and have been cultivating awareness among employees for not acting in a manner that may possibly constitute a violation of antitrust laws.
-Moreover, we have designated a particular month as “Antitrust Law Compliance Month” since fiscal 2016 to carry out enlightenment activities at relevant departments.
-Consolidated subsidiaries in and outside Japan have also been working to educate and raise awareness of employees for preventing violations of antitrust laws and competition laws, such as forming cartels, in accordance with local laws and regulations.
+Moreover, we have designated a particular month as “Antitrust Law Compliance Month” since fiscal 2016 to carry out enlightenment activities at relevant departments for clarifying our relationships with competitors and ensuring fair transactions with business partners (e.g., the need to hold sincere dialogue with business partners to deal with changes in the business environment caused by rises in various costs).

 Early Detection and Prevention of Issues via Whistle-Blower System